 A major component of the Block II upgrades is the advanced Chinook rotor blade, designed to provide more than the Army-required 1,500 pounds of lift at 4,000 feet elevation in 95-degree temperatures.
 Boeing has demonstrated at least 1,600 pounds of additional lift with its new composite blades.

-Included in the upgrade package are improved avionics, speed enhancements and a heftier drive train to transfer greater power from the 20 percent more powerful Honeywell T55 engines to all new, swept-tip advanced Chinook rotor blades.
+Included in the upgrade package are redesigned fuel tanks, a sturdier fuselage, a beefier drivetrain, and all new, swept-tip advanced Chinook rotor blades.
 Without any other upgrades, the blades are designed to provide an additional 1,500 pounds of lift.

 The CH-47F Block I already has Boeing's digital automatic flight control system, which aids pilots in making safe landings during brownout conditions, and the CH-47F Block IIs are to feature BAE Systems' active parallel actuator subsystem, which is to provide pilots with tactile cues to inform the pilot of potential performance limitations and help reduce pilot workload.